ajay6763/Mantle_Composition_from_Melting_model/README.md

 # PUM_Composition

-Python script to calculate chemical variation of solid and melt phases due to partial melting based on Langmuir et al.,1992 and Afons et al., 2008.
+Python script to calculate the distribution of major oxides into solid and melt phases due to decompressional melting as a function of oceanic crust thickness or in other words aggregate percentage of frational melting.
+Distribution coefficients for major oxides are taken from Langmuir et al.,1992 and is based on Afons et al., 2008.